Sonictherocketman/python3.5_coro_testing/README.md

 - Python 3.5 async Coroutines (using a multiprocessing pool)
 - Python 3.5 async Coroutines (using a threading pool)

+Each of the 3 test types should be taken seperately as they contain different computations.

 Test it yourself
 ---------------